 It might be found to be incoherent.
 (It just doesn’t make sense.)

 It might be found to be arbitrary.
 (It’s just a statement, not “backed” by anything.)

 It might be found not to be less than comprehensive.
 (Other experiences or data contradict it.)

 An inconsistency might be discovered in it.
 (It’s trying to force two things together that don’t go together.)

 We might find that it isn’t unified.
 (It might consist of a patchwork of fragmented pieces that don’t really work together.)

 We might discover that a life philosophy isn’t actually illuminating.
 (Instead of explaining, it “explains away.”
-Instead of answering questions, it dismisses or suppresses questions.)
+Instead of answering questions, it dismisses, suppresses, or undermines questions.)